Circularity & Conscious Consumption

 RESPONSIBLE WASTE MANAGEMENT

-While waste management infrastructure in many Southeast Asia markets remains immature, we aim to minimise the waste we generate and pursue solutions to divert our waste from landfill.
-As in 2021, packaging from our suppliers and customer returns -such as cardboard boxes, delivery flyers, polybags and stretch film- accounted for the majority of the waste produced by our operations in 2022, with the remaining fraction being food waste and other general waste.
+As a responsible company, we try to minimise the waste we generate and pursue solutions to divert our waste from disposal.
+Packaging from our suppliers and customer returns - such as cardboard boxes, delivery mailers, polybags and stretch film - accounted for the majority of waste produced by our operations, with the remaining fraction being food waste and other general waste.

-This year, 88% of our waste from operations was diverted from landfill, where most of the waste being recycled and some being sent for energy recovery.
-We will continue to seek solutions for the remaining non-recyclable waste, with the aim of diverting 95% of waste in our operations from landfill by 2030.
+This year, 86% of our waste from operations was diverted from landfill; where they were sent for recycling and upcycling (our returned mailers are compressed and turned into furniture).
+We will continue to seek solutions for the remaining not-yet-recyclable waste, with the aim of diverting 95% of waste in our operations by 2030.

 plastic flamingo case study